xmlongan/ajdmom/README.md

 SV model: $\mathbb{E}[y_n] = (\mu-\theta/2)h$.
 This demonstrates that the `ajdmom` package successfully encapsulates the model's dynamics into a computationally manipulable form, specifically leveraging a custom dictionary data structure, referred to as `Poly`, to encode the moment's expression.
+This structure allows `ajdmom` to perform symbolic differentiation and other advanced operations directly on the moment formulas.

 ## Documentation